rethinkdb/horizon-docs/getting-started.md

 * Read about [Authentication][auth], including easy integration with OAuth providers such as Twitter and Github.
 * Read about Horizon's [Permissions][perm] and schema enforcement.
 * Read the [Collection][co] and [Horizon][ho] API documentation.
-* The [Horizon sample apps][apps] can help you integrate Horizon with popular frameworks such as React and Angular.
+* The [Horizon sample apps][apps] can show you how to integrate Horizon with popular frameworks such as React and Angular.

 [auth]: /authentication
 [perm]: /permissions